helloyide/facenet/README.md

-# Face Recognition using Tensorflow
+# Face Recognition using Tensorflow and Tensorflow.js

 This project is forked from [davidsandberg/facenet](https://github.com/davidsandberg/facenet), which is a TensorFlow implementation of the face recognizer described in the papers
 ["FaceNet: A Unified Embedding for Face Recognition and Clustering"](http://arxiv.org/abs/1503.03832), ["A Discriminative Feature Learning Approach for Deep Face Recognition"](http://ydwen.github.io/papers/WenECCV16.pdf), ["Deep Face Recognition"](http://www.robots.ox.ac.uk/~vgg/publications/2015/Parkhi15/parkhi15.pdf).